ethui/ethui/README.md

 ## What is ethui?

-An Ethereum development toolkip. [ethui](https://ethui.dev/) has the usual functionality of a crypto wallet, while also providing access to crucial features for a comfortable & fast development workflow.
+An Ethereum development toolkit. [ethui](https://ethui.dev/) has the usual functionality of a crypto wallet, while also providing access to crucial features for a comfortable & fast development workflow.

 ### Main features